pcjiang1998/pcjiang1998.github.io/_pages/en.md

 - 📙 PeerJ Computer Science (SCI, IF:3.8)
 - 📙 CMC-Computers Materials & Continua (SCI, IF:3.1)
 - 📙 Knowledge and Information Systems (SCI, IF:2.7)
+- 📙 Neural Processing Letters (SCI, IF:2.6)
+- 📙 Peer-to-Peer Networking and Applications (SCI, IF:3.3)

 Served as a session chair for the following conferences:
 - 📃 "Nature-Inspired Intelligent Computing, Optimization and Applications" in *2024 International Conference on Intelligent Computing (ICIC)*